Parallels/prl-devops-service/docs/examples/github-actions.md

 ## Introduction

 One of the most commonly used CI/CD tools is Github Actions.
 It is a powerful automation tool that allows you to build, test, and deploy your code from your Github repository.
 By default, you get access to 2000 free minutes per month for your Github Actions on Ubuntu machines.
-However, this number is reduced to 1000 minutes for Windows and 200 minutes for MacOS machines.
+However, this number is reduced to 1000 minutes for Windows and 200 minutes for macOS machines.
 While the 2000 minutes are sufficient for most projects, larger teams might require more.

 Fortunately, GitHub allows you to run your own self-hosted runners, which enables you to run your CI/CD pipeline on your own infrastructure.
 This is particularly useful if you have specific requirements that are not supported by the default Github Actions runners or if you have security concerns.
 Furthermore, you might have a large number of jobs that you need to run, and the free minutes are not enough.